Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 The result folder also contains
 * Copies of deployment yaml used to prepare K8s pods
-* A list of dicts in a file `experiment.config`, which lists the experiments as
+* A list of dicts in a file `experiment.config`, which lists all experiment steps and
   * Cluster information
   * Host settings: Instances, volumes, init scripts and DBMS docker data
   * Benchmark settings: Connectionmanagement

+  and that allow to [rerun the experiments](#rerun-a-list-of-experiments).

 **Note this means it stores confidential informations**